Provable Distributional Value Iteration under Partial Observability: Introduction

+Recently, deep model-based planning methods---often referred to as world models---have shown impressive success \citep{dreamerv3,storm}.
+These models jointly learn dynamics and a latent belief state.
+We are further motivated by the success of deep DistRL methods such as C51, IQN, QR-DQN \citep{c51,implicit_quantile_networks_dabney,quantile_regression_dabney}.

 In this work, we present a formal extension of DistRL to POMDPs, bridging the gap between distributional theory and partial observability.
-Concretely, we make three major contributions: \begin{itemize} \item \textbf{Formal Extension of DistRL to POMDPs.} We define the partially observable distributional evaluation operator $\widetilde{\mathcal{T}}_{PO}$ and its optimality operator $\widetilde{\mathcal{T}}^*_{PO}$, showing that both are $\gamma$-contraction under the supremum $p$-Wasserstein metric ($1 \le p < \infty$).
+Concretely, we make three major contributions: \begin{itemize} \item \textbf{Formal Extension of DistRL to POMDPs.} We define the partially observable distributional evaluation operator $\widetilde{\mathcal{T}}_{PO}$ and its optimality operator $\widetilde{\mathcal{T}}^*_{PO}$, showing that both are $\gamma$-contractions under the supremum $p$-Wasserstein metric ($1 \le p < \infty$).
 This result generalizes classical DistRL convergence results to the partially observable setting. \item \textbf{Finite Representation via $\psi$-Vectors.} We introduce $\psi$-vectors, a distributional analog to the well-known $\alpha$-vectors in POMDP theory.
 In the risk-neutral regime, we show that a finite set of $\psi$-vectors suffices to represent the optimal distributional value function while preserving the piecewise linear and convex (PWLC) property in the Wasserstein space. \item \textbf{Distributional Point-Based Value Iteration (DPBVI).} We adapt Point-Based Value Iteration (PBVI) to the distributional setting, yielding DPBVI, which uses $\psi$-vectors instead of $\alpha$-vectors.
 Under risk-neutral objectives, DPBVI converges to the same policy as PBVI yet lays the groundwork for risk-sensitive extensions by maintaining full return distributions. \end{itemize}

-Alongside these theoretical results, we release our source code\footnote{Source code available at \href{https://github.com/lpreuettUW/distributional_point_based_value_iteration}{\texttt{github.com/lpreuettUW/distributional\_point\_based\_value\_iteration}}.} to facilitate further exploration of risk-aware approaches in partially observable domains.
-Thus, our work unifies partial observability and DistRL, enabling distributionally robust decision-making where state uncertainty and return variability are central considerations.
+Alongside these theoretical results, we release our source code\footnote{Source code available at \emph{redacted for double-blind review}.} to facilitate further exploration of distributional approaches in partially observable domains.
+To our knowledge, this is the first work to establish DistRL theory in partially observable domains.